strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 Once the client gets the _metadata_, it will use them to figure out where to connect when it wants to write to or read from given partition.
 The broker addresses used in the _metadata_ will be either created by the broker itself based on the hostname of the machine where the broker runs.
-Or it can be configured by the used using the `advertised.listeners` option.
+Or it can be configured by the user using the `advertised.listeners` option.
 The client will use the address from the _metadata_ to open one or more new connections to the addresses of the brokers which hosts the particular partitions it is interested in.
 Even when the _metadata_ would point to the same broker where the client already connected and received the _metadata_ from, it would still open a second connection.
 And these connection will be used to produce or consume data.